dtcenter/MET/met/docs/Users_Guide/data_io.rst

 Many of the MET tools use a configuration file to set parameters.
 This prevents the command line from becoming too long and cumbersome and makes the output easier to duplicate.

-Settings common to multiple tools are described in the following sections while those specific to individual tools are explained in the chapters for those tools.
+Settings common to multiple tools are described in the following sections while those specific to individual tools are explained in the sections for those tools.
 In addition, these configuration settings are described in the share/met/config/README file and the share/met/config/README-TC file for the MET-Tropical Cyclone tools.

 .. _Data IO MET Configuration File Options: